mitre/nuxt-github-pages/README.md

 - Type: `boolean`
 - Default: `false`
 - Description: Whether to use trailing slashes in canonical URLs.
 When `false`, canonical URLs will be `/path`.
 When `true`, they will be `/path/`.
 Choose based on your site's URL structure preference.

+#### `createDuplicates`
+- Type: `boolean`
+- Default: `true`
+- Description: Create duplicate HTML files to fix GitHub Pages routing.
+When `true`, creates both `/path/index.html` and `/path.html`.
+Set to `false` if you only need canonical URLs without file duplication (e.g., for other hosting platforms or if you handle redirects differently).

+⚠️ **Warning**: Setting this to `false` will cause 404 errors on GitHub Pages for URLs without trailing slashes.

 ## How It Works